-Note: Notice that the temperature controller will only start if the boolean variable Control\On is 1, and that the P controller (as opposed to the PI controller) is used if the boolean variable I\On is 0.
-To manipulate I\On, use the I-Part On and I-Part Off buttons.
+The temperature controller will only start if the Boolean variable Control_On is 1, and that the PI controller (as opposed to the P controller) is used if the Boolean variable I_On is 1.
+To manipulate I_On, use the I-Part On and I-Part Off buttons.